leodeslf/leaf/Eloquent_JavaScript.md

 ### Escape characters

-- Characters with special meanings must be _escaped_ to be matched against a regex.
+Characters with special meanings must be _escaped_ to be matched against a regex.

+Example:

 ```JavaScript
 // Set of characters with special meanings.